taimur113311/ToDoList/README.md

 # ToDoList Room MVVM
-A ToDoList app.
+A ToDoList Android app.
 This app represents a simple To-Do List, which lists and creates, update and delete

 ### Pending List:
   - When list will be created status will be pending **OR**